A FEATURE DOCUMENTARY

 PRODUCER

-A Los Angeles-based producer, writer, and host.
-She spent six years at Paramount Pictures’ Awards Department before launching Whitney Lane Events, where she produced award campaigns for films like Parasite, The Big Short, Selma, and I, Tonya.
-She is launching the podcast It Takes Gumption in 2025.
+Whitney Fern is a Los Angeles-based producer and host who’s drawn to amplifying stories that resonate.
+She spent six years in the Awards Department at Paramount Pictures before launching Whitney Lane Events, where she helped bring award-winning films like Parasite, Anora, The Big Short, Selma, and more to the spotlight.
+She’s the creator and host of It Takes Gumption, a video podcast launching soon.
 Safe for the Whole Family is her first feature documentary.

 • JUDE HOPE HARRIS